 Budapest Itinerary of 3 Days for First-Time Visitors

 What to do in Budapest in 3 days?
-Our tips and tricks to enjoying a long weekend in the Hungarian capital.
+Our tips and tricks for enjoying a long weekend in the Hungarian capital.
 Delve into its culture and history and discover its alternative side.

 TIP: Budapest Card 72h will get you free public transport, free entrance to several museums and discounts to restaurants and other attractions such as some thermal baths and city tours.